Which Of The Following Four Statements Establishes The Identity

 • Privacy: Maintaining privacy and control over personal information is a major concern.

 New technologies like blockchain and biometrics are being explored to create more secure and verifiable digital identities.
-However, ethical considerations and regulatory frameworks are still evolving.
+That said, ethical considerations and regulatory frameworks are still evolving.

 The Philosophical Implications of Identity